 The product works, but I do think the lube is little to good and stops the friction for the clay to remove the contaminate.
 This product is recommended to be used with the Auto Finesse Clay Bar which I don’t think is that good.
 But, if you have some AF clay bar and need some lube, then get this when it’s cheap then it won’t be such a bad purchase.

 It works as it should, but it’s let down by the clay bar itself.

 Would I recommend it?
-Yes, if I had too.
-But, there are other clay bars out there that don’t need lube at all.
+No, there are other clay bars out there that don’t need lube at all.
 That needs to be considered seriously for this product and the partner product the AF Clay Bar.

 Would I buy it again?
 No, as other clay bar products work better without the need for the lube product.